WELCOME TO BESPOKE FINE ART PORTRAITURE

 In May 2023, Danielle Steel kindly shared this heartfelt note on her Instagram about our collaboration:“…I recently commissioned these wonderful portraits of Minnie, Blue and Lili by the incredibly talented German artist Elke Mackus.
 The portraits were a gift to myself, and well worth it.
 I LOVE them - they are not only beautiful likenesses, but she captured the spirit and personality of each dog.
 Each of them stands out in these gorgeous portraits.I've had three portraits done for a close friend, and last Christmas, I had portraits done for my children.
 Elke is as talented with people as she is with dogs.
 She has done 19 portraits for me now, one more beautiful than the next.
 I've never had a single disappointment with her - on the contrary, she stuns me each time with her beautiful work and incredible talent and insight.Our association and mutual admiration grew from there as I asked her to do one portrait after another, and each one is more exciting than the last.
 Her portraits are the embodiments of joy and beauty, and I LOVE Minnie, Lili and Blue's portraits.
 I smile every time I look at them and they warm my heart!!! “

-In 2019, I had the honour of creating an anniversary portrait for THE LADY PAMELA HICKS, née Mountbatten, in celebration of her ninetieth birthday.
-Born in 1929, she is the daughter of Louis Mountbatten, 1st Earl Mountbatten of Burma, and a first cousin to Prince Philip.
-As a great-great-granddaughter of Queen Victoria, she is the oldest living descendant of the monarch in 2025.
-Lady Pamela witnessed history as a teenager in India during its 1947 independence, served as a lady-in-waiting to Queen Elizabeth II, and joined her on a 1953–54 Commonwealth tour.
-Married to designer David Hicks, she is the mother of three and author of memoirs like Daughter of Empire.
+In 2019, I had the honour of creating an anniversary portrait for Lady Pamela Hicks (née Mountbatten) to celebrate her ninetieth birthday.
+Born on 19 April 1929, she is the daughter of Louis Mountbatten, 1st Earl Mountbatten of Burma, and a first cousin of Prince Philip, Duke of Edinburgh.
+As a great-great-granddaughter of Queen Victoria, she is the oldest living descendant of the monarch.

 Much love, India

-a truly dynamic duo hailing from the United States, came across my work via Instagram.
+a truly dynamic duo of multi-entrepreneurs hailing from the United States, came across my work via Instagram.
 We met for a photo shooting of their daughter in Paris and since became friends.
-After sending Natasha the completed portrait, I found myself waiting for her response with a touch of apprehension—nearly two days passed without a word, and I began to brace for disappointment.
-Yet, quite the contrary unfolded.
-Natasha was utterly "taken aback" by the outcome, so moved that she struggled to articulate her feelings.
-Here’s what she eventually shared: Dear Elke,
+After sending Natasha the completed portrait, here’s what she shared:

 Thank you Elke, we hope to see you soon!